 it is about the annual ritual of the hunt for ever-elusive great morel

 As the 2020 season continues to kick in gear, morels are being reported in most of the southeast and are slowing migrating north and the good news is most early reports are positive!
 The following southeast and southwest states of TX, OK, GA, MS, AL, TN, NC, SC, and KY are and have had success.
 PA, and WV are on the map with early black morels and some early little grey morels.
-The early weather seems to have been a bit more cooperative for most this season as Mother Nature is being kind.
+The early weather seems to be kind and cooperative for most this season as Mother Nature is being kind.
 Many are reporting early too, so everyone may want to think about hitting their spots earlier than normal.
 We’ll keep you updated here as the season progresses.
-A quick summary of the 2019 season…which was a decent year to remember for most, can be reviewed here at the 2019 Season Summary report.
+A quick summary of the 2019 season…which was a decent year to remember for most, can be viewed at the 2019 Season Summary report.
 As we all know, the 2019 season was once again a testament to the successes and failures of a morel season and how much nature and the weather can play havoc on the life of the morel.
 You can check out the sightings page for a summary of the season in the various regions of the US and Canada.

 The Great Morel™ was created by enthusiastic and passionate morel mushroom hunters for enthusiastic and passionate morel mushroom hunters.
 Visitors in search of resourceful information won’t have to look hard to find it.
 As for those who are wondering “what the heck is this shroom’n crap all about?” you will certainly have a better understanding after poking around a little bit.